Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Torpedoed – 1942:

-According to her Voyage Record she joined Convoy HX 170 in Jan.-1942.
-As can be seen when following the link, she's not mentioned on my own page about this convoy, but my information is incomplete - follow the external link provided within the record for more information.
-Anna Knudsen detached for Iceland on Jan.
-22. On Febr.
-7 she departed Seydisfjord, Iceland for Loch Ewe, escorted by the armed trawlers HMS Paynter and HMS Thirlmere.
+From Trinidad, Anna Knudsen had proceeded to Halifax on Jan.
+2-1942 (Page 2), and A. Hague now has her in Convoy HX 170 from there on the 13th, detaching for Iceland on Jan.
+22. According to the archive document, she arrived Hvalfjord on Jan.
+24. On Febr.
+7, she departed Seydisfjord, Iceland for Loch Ewe, escorted by the armed trawlers HMS Paynter and HMS Thirlmere.
 2 days later (Febr.
 9) she was torpedoed by U-586 (Esch) in 59 50N 09 40W (59 46N 09 22W?), but stayed afloat.
-The detonation of the torpedo, which had come in from behind them, resulted in a large hole in her afterpart and the water gushed into the engine room, but the 3rd engineer and the mechanic on duty there were able to get to safety (this happened on the 12-04:00 watch).
+The detonation of the torpedo, which had come in from behind them, resulted in a large hole in her after part and the water gushed into the engine room, but the 3rd engineer and the mechanic on duty there were able to get to safety (this happened on the 12-04:00 watch).

-Assistance was requested for them by the escort and the rescue tug Freebooter, which arrived from Stornoway, started towing in position 59 27N 09 45W on the 10th (Voyage Record gives date as Febr.
-11), but on the 12th the tow parted and assistance from a second tug was required.
-Tenacity arrived the following day, and Anna Knudsen arrived Rothesey on the 14th escorted by the 2 trawlers.
+Assistance was requested for them by the escort and the rescue tug Freebooter, which arrived from Stornoway, started towing in position 59 27N 09 45W on the 10th, but on the 12th the tow parted and assistance from a second tug was required.
+Tenacity arrived the following day, and Anna Knudsen arrived Rothesey on the 14th, escorted by the 2 trawlers.

 Related external link: